odinuv/web/en/apv/slides/database-tech/slides.md

 - `SELECT * FROM person ORDER BY id_person LIMIT 10 OFFSET 5`
 - Remember to include `ORDER BY`!
 Otherwise you'll have random results.
 - Criticism:
-    - If it is not on the first page, search better.
+    - If it is not on the first page, search is better.
     - Maybe considered user unfriendly (combined with bad search).
 - Other application: "TOP 10 best customers"
     - How many results should such query return?